J.M. Smucker Co. (SJM) Stock: A Look at the Analyst Recommendations - News Heater

 SJM’s Market Performance

 J.M.
 Smucker Co.
-(SJM) has seen a -3.22% fall in stock performance for the week, with a -4.46% decline in the past month and a -24.53% plunge in the past quarter.
-The volatility ratio for the week is 1.52%, and the volatility levels for the past 30 days are at 1.67% for SJM.
-The simple moving average for the past 20 days is -2.60% for SJM’s stock, with a -22.95% simple moving average for the past 200 days.
+(SJM) has experienced a 7.34% rise in stock performance for the past week, with a 3.66% rise in the past month, and a -16.65% drop in the past quarter.
+The volatility ratio for the week is 1.72%, and the volatility levels for the past 30 days are at 1.72% for SJM.
+The simple moving average for the last 20 days is 6.10% for SJM stock, with a simple moving average of -16.09% for the last 200 days.

 Analysts’ Opinion of SJM